brneor/gitui.nvim/README.md

 A solution at first could be:

 1. open a file inside the submodule
-2. open lazygit
+2. open gitui
 3. do commit
 4. then open a file in the main repo
-5. open lazygit
+5. open gitui
 6. do commit

 That is really annoying.